Why You Need a Great Specification for Your Project

 You see, everybody knows they should write specs, but very few actually do.

-We are sure that creating a project specification is the most proven way to eliminate unnecessary risks in software development.
+We are sure that creating a project specification is the most proven way to eliminate unnecessary risks in software and mobile development.
 Let me prove it to you!

 Understanding what is a software specification